 From now onwards, when you visit any site and log in, Safari will ask you to save the passwords.
 If you often visit that site, save the password and you are done!

 If you ever want to stop the web browsing from asking you to save the passwords, follow the same steps mentioned above and then turn off the switch next to AutoFill Passwords.

-How to Manage Saved Passwords in iOS 12 on iPhone and iPad
+How to Manage Saved Passwords on iPhone and iPad

 iOS 12 lets you manage all of your saved app and website passwords with ease.
 For instance, you can delete them and even change passwords right from the settings app.

 Step #1.
 Launch the Settings app on your iOS device → Passwords & Accounts.